 A CHESTER man has embarked on a remarkable 1,000 mile charity cycle from Spain to Chester – in only two weeks – inspired by his close friend’s illness.

 Jack Yates, 29 – along with his brother Sam and two friends – started his ride in Bilbao in Northern Spain on July to cycle back to his hometown of Chester via France and Wales.

 All riders have chosen to donate money raised to individual charities close to their hearts.

 Jack chose Ataxia UK due to his best friend, Kate Hingley, suffering from Friedreich's Ataxia - an inherited disease that causes progressive damage to the nervous system.

-To support Jack on his journey, please visit www.justgiving.com/Jack-Yates.
-To follow the team’s progress, please visit www.fourbikesandabaguette.com.
+To support Jack, visit www.justgiving.com/Jack-Yates.
+To follow the team’s progress, visit www.fourbikesandabaguette.com.